×

 Select your travel preferences below and let a local travel planner with ViaHero take it from there.
 Your personalized Cuba recommendations, itinerary, and maps are just a few clicks away.

-Creating an itinerary is the best way for you to demonstrate that you have a full-time schedule of approved activities within your travel category.
+Creating an itinerary is the best way to demonstrate that you have a full-time schedule of approved activities within your travel category.
 Full-time is described as six hours per day on weekdays.
-If you’re visiting independent museums, talking with local artists in their galleries, or getting to know your casa particular hosts full-time, then you can spend Saturday afternoon at the beach or taking an independent tour of Havana without worrying.
+If you’re visiting independent museums, talking with local artists in their galleries, or getting to know your casa particular hosts full-time, then you can spend Saturday afternoon at the beach without worrying.

 Just like having a schedule at work helps you stay on track, an itinerary for Cuba can help you stay on track in your travel category.